 Most analysts believe that job titles matter.
-Most of the 1,500 office workers who were surveyed recently by Office Angels, a recruitment firm found that 70% would opt for a decent job title over a pay hike.
+Most of the 1,500 office workers who were surveyed recently by Office Angels, a recruitment firm, found that 70% would opt for a decent job title over a pay hike.
 The report suggested that clerks would largely prefer to be known as Specialists or would go creative by calling themselves Office Logistics Coordinators.
-But are there real advantages of having good sounding job title or is it just a gimmick for satisfying vanity?
+But are there real advantages to having a good sounding job title or is it just a gimmick for satisfying vanity?

 Recruiters should think about how much importance job seekers give to their job title, especially when they search for job vacancies.
 Titles are great to catch attention and a prime focus as much as the salary component.
 The recession might force job seekers to look at the salary component a bit more, but that does not mean that job titles do not have their own importance.
 While recruiting, you scour resumes that pay attention to the current job title while also scanning through duties.
 Job seekers have the tendency to attach importance to their job positions since they play an important role for their present as well as their future career.